-Able to pay in a minimum amount each term (e.g. your student loan)
+Able to pay in a minimum amount – such as your student loan – each term

 Although student accounts are usually aimed at undergraduates, if you take a postgraduate course you can usually keep your student account or apply for a new one.

-You can usually get one even if you do not have a job because your student loan counts as your income.
+You can usually get a student account even if you do not have a job because your student loan counts as your income.

-You can get one if you are an older student as long as you are studying full time.
+You can also apply for a student account if you are an older student as long as you are studying full time.

 Proof of your identity (like a passport or driving licence)